kyma-project/console/compass/README.md

     npm start
     ```

-3. You should see the Compass website opened as a new tab in your browser.
-If not, please open `http://localhost:8080`
+3. The Compass website opens in a new tab of your browser.
+If not, go to `http://localhost:8080`.